sap-tutorials/Tutorials/tutorials/abap-environment-text-table/abap-environment-text-table.md

 [ACCORDION-BEGIN [Step 3: ](Connect to text tables)]

+Many business configuration objects use text tables for providing translatable applications.
+Texts are maintained in the user-logon language and in secondary languages.
+In business configuration apps texts are maintained with the root entity and stored in text tables.
+Texts in other languages are maintained separately in a table.

   1. Right-click on your data definition **`ZCAL_I_HOLIDAY_XXX`** and select **New Data Definition**.

       ![table](table.png)

   2. Create a data definition:
      - Name: **`ZCAL_I_HOLITXT_XXX `**
      - Description: **`CDS View for Holiday Text Table`**